India queries Chinese app TikTok after call for ban by Hindu group

 Swadeshi Jagaran Manch, the economic wing of the Rashtriya Swayamsevak Sangh (RSS) group, had previously criticized the TikTok’s content and said the app was “against Indian culture and morality”.

-On Sunday the RSS wrote to Modi to reiterate its call for a ban on both TikTok and another Bytedance app called Helo.
+On Sunday the RSS affiliate wrote to Modi to reiterate its call for a ban on both TikTok and another Bytedance app called Helo.

 The RSS was the key founder of the BJP and has people it nurtured in top positions in the government, including Modi himself.